whatcoloris/nmoc-real-wage-database/README.md

 * `.env` secret keyz for Google, s3 bucket, and /submissions access
 * `package.json` project data and npm dependencies
 * `watch.json` special file for glitch to prevent automatic reloading when files change
-* `.gitignore` files that will be omitted from git source control
+* `.gitignore` files that will be omitted from git source control & glitch editor list of files
 * `server.js` nodeJS express server for handling HTTP requests

 notes about `server.js`
 * serves the React app (located in the `dist/` folder)
-* processing image uploads (via `multer` npm module & s3 storage); validates file type (.tif, .jpg, & .png) and image dimensions (at least 5x7 inches @300 dpi)
+* processing image uploads (via `multer` & `image-size` npm module; stored in `/tmp/` then sent to digitalocean s3-compatible storage); validates file type (.tif, .jpg, & .png) and image dimensions (at least 5x7 inches @300 dpi)
 * processing submissions (.json files stored in s3 bucket)
-* generating CSV for google spreadsheet (fetches all .json files from s3 bucket); CSV can be imported into google sheet like so:
+* generating CSV (via `json2csv` npm module) for google spreadsheet (fetches all .json files from s3 bucket); CSV can be imported into google sheet like so:

 ```
 =IMPORTDATA("https://emergency-index-submission-2018.glitch.me/submissions?key=WHATEVER_QUERY_KEY_SET_IN_.env")